Gertrude Tuckwell: Work as a Magistrate

 After the Sex Disqualification (Removal) Act 1919 became law on 23 December 1919, Tuckwell was one of the first seven women appointed as a Justice of the Peace, and she was the first woman magistrate in London.

 Alongside the other six women appointed in 1919, Tuckwell was tasked with drawing up a list of women suitable for appointment as JPs from across the United Kingdom.
 A list of 172 new women magistrates for England was published in July 1920, with most of those connected with the labour movement suggested by Tuckwell.

 She was a founder member of the Magistrates' Association in 1920, and was a member of its council from 1921 to 1940.
 She was the chair of the National Association of Probation Officers from 1933 to 1941.
 In 1930 she was inducted into the Order of the Companions of Honour.

 Tuckwell spent the last twenty years of her life at Little Woodlands, Wormley, Surrey.
 She died on 5 August 1951 at the Royal Surrey County Hospital in Guildford.

-Her papers are lodged in the TUC Library Collections at the University of North London.
+Her papers are lodged in the TUC Library Collections at the London Metropolitan University.
 These consist of approximately 700 folders of reports, pamphlets, leaflets and press cuttings accumulated by Tuckwell, regarding women's political and economic struggles from 1890 to 1920.